MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-management-pack-delivery.md

 ## Prerequisites

-Ensure to install the **.NET Framework 4.5.2** or higher before importing Management Pack for Azure SQL Database.
+Before you import Management Pack for Azure SQL Database, ensure to install the **.NET Framework 4.5.2** or higher.

 >[!NOTE]
 >Management Pack for Azure SQL Database doesn't support most of the non-printable characters, except #x9 | #xA | #xD | [#x20-#xD7FF] | [#xE000-#xFFFD] | [#x10000-#x10FFFF], which are supported.
 Using unsupported non-printable characters in object names leads to inevitable workflow failure.

 ## Import Management Pack

-Management Pack for Azure SQL Database provides monitoring of [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) using Azure REST API) and T-SQL queries.
+Management Pack for Azure SQL Database provides monitoring of [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) using Azure REST API and T-SQL queries.

 For more information on how to import management packs, see [How to import, export, and remove an Operations Manager management pack](manage-mp-import-remove-delete.md).